Where do I find those crazy Menards ice racing tires?

 Are there different classes for various cars?

 You betcha.
-There are five different car classes for cars using custom ice racing tires (A, B, C, D, and E).
-Class A cars are the wild specials with tube frames and radical motors, and 4WD cars.
-Class B cars kinda look like regular cars, but are extremely modified.
-Class C, D, and E cars are "stock".
-That is, allowed modifications are limited, and certain changes will move you up a class.
-There is also a Women's class, which is for women only.
-It costs half as much, and is an attempt by racing-crazed males to involve their generally more sensible better halves.
-Don't let this fool you, though.
-The competition in the Women's class is fierce at times.
+There are three different car classes for cars using custom ice racing tires (Super Mod, Modifies and Super Stock).
+Super Mod cars are the wild specials with tube frames and radical motors, and 4WD cars.
+Modified cars kinda look like regular cars, but are extremely modified.
+Super Stock cars are "stock".
+That is, allowed modifications are limited, and certain changes will move you up to Modified.
 There is also an Open class, which is intended to let car owners share the car with another driver.
 Open class drivers all compete against each other regardless of where their cars would normally be classed.
 "Street Tire" classes are for street-driven cars with street-legal studded or unstudded tires.
 The idea is to provide a place for people to try ice racing without having to invest in all sorts of racing equipment.
 Contact is discouraged in Street Tire classes.
-Street Tire classes and Menard-equipped cars will run in separate groups.
+Street Tire classes and cars with purpose-built tires (such as Pryme) will run in separate groups.

 What are the courses like?